johnnadratowski/johnnadratowski.github.io/_posts/2016-09-02-what-if-one-day.md

 to buy yourself enough time by throwing hardware at the problem.
 In the end, when you do your refactor, it will be a lot easier because of the simplicity of the original implementation.

-These things really do kill projects, and even whole companies.
-When you’re in a competitive atmosphere, it’s not the companies that work harder, but smarter.
-It simply does not make sense to spend a significant amount of time coding a feature that you don’t know will be used.
+This mentality does really kill projects, and even whole companies.
+When you’re in a competitive atmosphere, it’s not the companies that work harder that succeed, but smarter.
+It does not make sense to spend a significant amount of time coding a feature that you don’t know will be used.
 Most of the time, you end up with way more code than you need, which is a liability.
 Compound that with the fact that many engineers don’t properly document their implementations, and you have a hidden beast that no one fully understands making all of our work moving forward